 - 6 TBSP unsalted butter

-- Preheat oven to 400°F. Line a baking sheet* with oven-safe racks* to prevent soggy mushroom bottoms.
+- Preheat oven to 400°F. Line a baking sheet with oven-safe cooling racks to prevent soggy mushroom bottoms.
 Make sure you wipe your mushrooms clean and remove the stems and gills.
-Place the mushrooms on the rack, top down, and sprinkle with salt.
-Bake for 10 minutes.
-Pour out the excess liquid and set aside.
+Place the mushrooms on the rack, top-side down, and sprinkle with salt.
+Bake for 10 minutes, then pour out the excess liquid and set the mushrooms aside.

 - Pour the onion mixture over the bread cubes, along with 1 cup shredded gruyere, and mix together.
 Add the beaten egg, stirring until combined.
 Add the vegetable stock, stirring and adding until the mixture is moist but not overly so.